yoDon/electron-dotnet/Readme.md

 # Debugging the dotnet process

-To test the dotnet GraphQL server, in a conda activated terminal window run `npm run dotnet-build`, cd into the newly generated `dotnet/bin/release/netcoreapp2.1/` platform folder, and run `api.exe --apiport 5000 --signingkey devkey` then browse to `http://127.0.0.1:5000/graphiql/` to access a GraphiQL view of the server.
+To test the dotnet GraphQL server, run `npm run dotnet-build`, cd into the newly generated `dotnet/bin/release/netcoreapp2.1/` platform folder, and run `api.exe --apiport 5000 --signingkey devkey` then browse to `http://127.0.0.1:5000/graphiql/` to access a GraphiQL view of the server.
 For a more detailed example, try `http://127.0.0.1:5000/graphiql/?query={calc(math:"1/2",signingkey:"devkey")}` which works great if you copy and paste into the browser but which is a complex enough URL that it will confuse chrome if you try to click directly on it.

 # Notes